 Kakadu camping

 The other thing you can do in Kakadu for accommodation is camp.
-There are about 20 campgrounds in Kakadu, right across the variety of landscapes, so it’s definitely a wonderful way to connect with the nature.
+There are about 20 campgrounds in Kakadu, right across a variety of landscapes, so it’s definitely a wonderful way to connect with nature.

-There are four types of campground in Kakadu: Commercial sites, managed sites, unmanaged sites, and free sites.
+There are four types of campgrounds in Kakadu: Commercial sites, managed sites, unmanaged sites, and free sites.

 The managed camping sites in Kakadu are run by Parks Australia and have more facilities than its other spots – things like showers, toilets, picnic areas, and fire pits.
 There’ll usually be a campground manager on site to help as well.
 A managed site is a good way to stay in Kakadu if you don’t have a lot of camping gear and want to have a bit of comfort.